-this new information as one more inevitable and self-evident truth.
-It is this kind of reaction, however, that helps engender the great malaise in the hunting world: the belief that we have no need to reach out to the broad public, can keep representing ourselves to ourselves, and thus be continuously reinforced in the notion that all is well.
-Yet we know very well that not all is well, that participation in hunting is declining, that state agency conservation programs are running out of money, that privatization of wildlife and a host of other controversies are highly divisive in our own ranks, and getting more so, and that our hunting community is aging rapidly.
-Perhaps it is time we develop a real strategy to deal with all of this comprehensively and with an eye to what really matters.
+Yet we know very well that not all is well.
+Participation in hunting is declining, state agency conservation programs are running out of money, privatization of wildlife and a host of other controversies are highly divisive in our own ranks, and getting more so.
+Additionally, the hunting community is aging rapidly.
+Perhaps it is time we develop a real strategy to deal with all of this, comprehensively, and with an eye to what really matters.
 And one thing that surely matters is public opinion.

-Understanding why the general public
+Understanding why the general public remains so supportive of hunting is indeed a critical issue.

-remains so supportive of hunting is indeed a critical issue.
-How do we relate the social trends that have seen fewer and fewer people having direct contact with the land and wildlife, the declining participating in hunting, the rise of animal rights activities and aggressive anti-hunting campaigns, and the incredibly low interest level among young persons today in hunting, with a near 80% approval rating in the public mind?
-How is it that a large majority of persons for whom hunting has no immediate relevance still express support for an activity that includes firearms, the pursuit, death and dismemberment of beautiful wild creatures, and that has been the subject of highly charged and well-financed opposition campaigns?
+How do we relate the social trends that have seen fewer and fewer people having direct contact with the land and wildlife, the declining participating in hunting, the rise of animal rights activities and aggressive anti-hunting campaigns, and the incredibly low interest level among young people today in hunting, with a near 80 percent approval rating in the public mind?
+How is it that a large majority of persons for whom hunting has no immediate relevance still express support for an activity that includes firearms, the pursuit, death and dismemberment of beautiful wild creatures, and that has been the subject of highly charged and wellfinanced opposition campaigns?
 Do we really believe it is because the general public understands the value and relevance of hunting in modern times?